Chart Color Schemes

 The educational profile of Middle Ridge exceeds national averages, with above-average qualification levels and academic performance metrics

-Middle Ridge's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and above, 34.4% hold university qualifications, compared to 20.6% in the rest of Queensland and 23.1% in the SA3 area.
-Bachelor degrees are most prevalent at 22.2%, followed by postgraduate qualifications (8.8%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 29.7% of residents holding such qualifications – advanced diplomas account for 10.5% and certificates for 19.2%.
+Educational attainment in Middle Ridge is notably high, with 34.4% of residents aged 15 and over holding university qualifications as of the latest data.
+This compares to 20.6% in the rest of Queensland and 23.1% in the SA3 area.
+Bachelor degrees are most common at 22.2%, followed by postgraduate qualifications (8.8%) and graduate diplomas (3.4%).
+Vocational credentials are also prevalent, with 29.7% of residents aged 15 and over holding them - advanced diplomas account for 10.5% and certificates for 19.2%.

-Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education as of the latest figures available.
 This includes 10.9% in primary education, 9.8% in secondary education, and 4.6% pursuing tertiary education.

 Frequently Asked Questions - Education